FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/configuration.md

 ### Configure log information

 FISCO BCOS supports [boostlog](https://www.boost.org/doc/libs/1_63_0/libs/log/doc/html/index.html).
-Configurations:
+The log configuration is mainly located in the `[log]` configuration item of `config.ini`.

+#### Log common configuration items

+FISCO BCOS general log configuration items are as follows:

 - `enable`: Enable/disable log.
 Set to `true` to enable log; set to `false` to disable log. **set to true by default.
 For performance test, to set this option to `false` to reduce the impact of print log on test results**
 - `log_path`:log file patch.